← Back to Insights

-Revenue leaks are quiet.
-They do not announce themselves.
-They hide in the spaces between your marketing tools, in the handoffs between teams, in the leads that never get followed up, and in the customers who churn because nobody checked in after onboarding.
+If your marketing isn't working, the cause is usually quieter than a bad campaign.
+The real damage hides in the spaces between your tools, in the handoffs between teams, in leads that never get followed up, and in customers who churn because nobody checked in after onboarding.

-For growth-stage companies in the $3M to $50M range, these leaks compound quickly.
-A 5% drop in conversion at one funnel stage might seem minor, but multiply that across four or five stages and the revenue impact is substantial.
-The companies that grow efficiently are not always the ones spending the most on marketing.
+For growth-stage companies in the $3M to $50M range, these marketing system problems compound fast.
+A 5% drop in conversion at one funnel stage looks minor, but multiply it across four or five stages and the revenue impact is real.
+The companies that grow efficiently are not always the ones spending the most.
 They are the ones losing the least.

 How to spot it.
 Look at your lead-to-SQL conversion rate.
 If fewer than 10% of inbound leads become sales-qualified, you likely have a capture or qualification problem.
 Check your forms, landing pages, and lead scoring criteria.
 Are you collecting the right information to determine fit?
 Are high-intent leads being treated the same as someone who downloaded a generic resource?